China's big P2P platforms shrug off crackdown

 "If you look at how China's internet market has worked historically, people always find a way," said Simon Loong, founder and CEO of WeLab, which operates a P2P platform in Hong Kong and Chinese mobile lending platform Wolaidai.

-Reporting by Elzio Barreto and Sue-Lin Wong; Writing by Elzio Barreto; Editing by Will Waterman
+Additional reporting by Sue-Lin Wong in Beijing; Writing by Elzio Barreto; Editing by Will Waterman